 From working in recruitment and observing my own and other’s experiences, here are a few key mistakes that frequently creep in:

 Not using relevant or mixed questioning

 You need a rounded, balanced view of the candidate.
 Mix things up!
 They might be able to do the role from a technical perspective but if their moral code doesn’t fit the business, you’ll soon have a problem.

 How to overcome this?
-Ensure you alternate between technical, closed and open-ended, competency based, and just general ‘getting-to-know-you’’ questions.
-Plan what you’ll ask and make sure questions are specific to the vacancy, not just your usual ‘go to’ question.
-It’s also important to be aware if a candidate is actively interviewing elsewhere as they may have their answers almost word perfect from memory.
+Ensure you alternate between technical, closed and open-ended, competency-based, and just general getting-to-know-you” questions.
+Plan what you’ll ask and make sure questions are specific to the vacancy, not just you’re usual ‘go to’ question.
+It’s also important to be aware of a candidate actively interviewing elsewhere as they may have their answers almost word-perfect from memory.
 And finally, don’t ask them to tell you their strengths and weaknesses for the fifth time that week, be original.
 Get them to think on their feet.

 ‘Chatting’ and running out of time

-When the rapport is there with a candidate and conversation is flowing, it’s easy to go off on a tangent.
+When the rapport is there with a candidate and the conversation is flowing, it’s easy to go off on a tangent.
 Stay focused!
-Keep a subtle eye on the time and even book out the meeting room for an extra 30 minutes more than you think you’ll need as it’s important that you cover those essential planned questions.
-Even if the rest of the interview has gone swimmingly well, the answer to the question at the bottom of the list could set-off the alarm bell you which prevents you from making the wrong hire!
+Keep a subtle eye on the time and even book out the meeting room for an extra 30 minutes more than you think you’ll need as you must cover those essential planned questions.
+Even if the rest of the interview has gone swimmingly well, the answer to the question at the bottom of the list could set off the alarm bell which prevents you from making the wrong hire!